 - Photo must be taken within the 6 months leading up to the submission of your passport application

 - Your eyes must be open.
-People who think WWE wrestling is real, this one’s for you.

 For those of you who wish to take your own passport photos at home, there’s a special list for you too: